Hayden-Cao/Bash-Scripts-on-Docker/README.md

 ./setup_sim.sh
 ```

-This will open up the Docker container
+This will run the setup_sim.sh script and open up the Docker container.
+All other commands we use will be in the terminal created by the Docker Container

 **Step 2:** Open up VSCode and use the Dev Container Extension to remote into the container